 It may sound contradictory, but a well-defined content structure gives you more flexibility.

 When you have to modify your content for different platforms, content structure can make a huge difference in how you spend your time.
 Starting with a framed structure will help clarify things by singling out the essential pieces of information that are part of the frame, and the additional parts that are stylized, where you have free reign to edit per platform.

 Of course, the tips above don’t cover every single detail – what about SEO? buyer personas? cross promos?
 We’ll cover other aspects later — some things are better in small doses, especially on a vast topic.

 But now you know where to start.
 Implement these tips into your own strategies to optimize your results.
 And remember:

 Try different strategies on different platforms.
-Don’t be afraid to break any molds while you’re on the quest to find out what works.
+Don’t be afraid to break the mold while you’re on a quest to find out what works.
 Schedules and content structures don’t exist to make your content stiff and rigid; on the contrary, the more control you exercise, the more flexibility you’re left with.

 Test the waters for different strategies early on, before you let yourself get stuck in a rut.
 Do it often to avoid collecting dust and falling back on outdated methods.

 Keep track of your results so you can monitor your progress and find ways to optimize them.

 Feel free to think of these steps as general guidelines while you learn more about creating content strategies, and let me know which methods work best for you!